-Brain responses to sexual stimuli
+4.2 | Brain responses to sexual stimuli in the whole sample

 Modeling the BOLD data for the movie experiment with the sexual content regressor revealed activity in visual areas in the lateral occipital cortex extending to the inferior temporal and fusiform gyri.
-There was also extensive activation of regions associated with emotion and reward such as the amygdala, brainstem, thalamus, ventral striatum, insula, ACC and OFC.
-Activation was also observed in sensorimotor regions in the precentral gyrus, SMA and cerebellum (Figure 3a).
+There was also extensive activation of regions associated with emotion and reward such as the amygdala, brainstem, thalamus, ventral striatum, insula, ACC, and OFC.
+Activation was also observed in sensorimotor regions in the precentral gyrus, SMA, and cerebellum (Figure 3a).
 Viewing erotic images in the picture experiment activated a largely overlapping network of cortical and subcortical regions (Figure 3b).